Deltares/ra2ce/docs/network_module/network_module.rst

 Network from OpenStreetMap using the network.ini initalization file
 -----------------------------------------------------------------------------
 The network.ini file contains several parts: 1[project], 2[network], 3[origins_destinations], 4[hazard].
 These subsections are used to set the parameters necessary for the creation of different networks.
 Here, we will focus on the [network] part, as this can be used to create a basic network.
 To download a network from OpenStreetMap, the user needs to create a geojson of the extent for which they want to create a network.
 This .geojson polygon should be stored in the static>network folder of the RA2CE project folder.
-If you are not yet familiar with the folder setup of a RA2CE project, first visit :ref:`RA2CE`.
+If you are not yet familiar with the folder setup of a RA2CE project, first visit :ref:`about`.

 To create a network from OSM, specify the following parameters in your network.ini file: